Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-concepts.md

 - **Private DNS Zones:** Private DNS Zones are Azure's native Private DNS offering and integrate with the default Azure-provided DNS service.
 Using Private DNS Zones with your Private Endpoints enables automated DNS record management for your Private Endpoints, improving scale and ease of management.
 - **Custom DNS servers:** Custom DNS servers are when you bring your own DNS servers to Azure point your DNS clients to them.
 Commonly, these are Windows Domain Controllers hosting an extension of your on-prem DNS services.
 Custom DNS servers can be combined with Private DNS zones to provide both the consistency of your extended DNS service and the flexibility of Private DNS Zones.
 Alternatively, you can skip Private DNS Zones altogether and create 'A' DNS records for your Private Endpoints directly in your Custom DNS server--this is usually not recommended because it scales poorly without significant automation investment.

-## Using Private DNS Zones with Private Endpoints
+## Private DNS Zone Management

 When using Private DNS Zones as the DNS name registration solution for your Private Endpoints requires some upfront consideration.
 Determining where your Private DNS Zone resources will be located and how they will be shared should be done before brining Private Endpoints into production.

 ### Private DNS Zone Duplication